mikaelvesavuori/only/readme.md

 ## Features
 - Design-centric with most standard elements exposed and ready to tweak in the Sass/CSS code
 - Styleguide ready for element inspection/styling, typography, and grids
-- Modular: modularized CSS (layout, typography, media, etc) – just build your own components on top in their own files
+- Modularized CSS (layout, typography, media, etc) – just build your own components on top in their own files
-- Minimal: minimal code interference, cascading problems and CSS bloat
+- Minimal code interference, cascading problems and CSS bloat
 - Makes as few assumptions as possible without sacrificing performance and stable code/scaffold
 - High-performance: loads CSS, scripts and fonts asyncronously, and lazy-loads images responsively
 - Responsive and print: should be good to go for both, but we always make very specific changes inhouse for these kinds of matters depending on the web project